Current Market Rates

 Commercial loan rates are determined by the current market conditions but there is a lot of back and forth with lenders to negotiate terms.

-Commercial mortgages can be hard to obtain, especially for borrowers who don't have perfect credit, a high net worth, or a long track record in real estate investment, so sometimes it's helpful to work with an experienced Capital Advisory team like StackSource to help with the process.
+Commercial mortgages can be hard to obtain, especially for borrowers who don't have perfect credit, a high net worth, or a long, successful track record in real estate investment, so sometimes it's helpful to work with an experienced Capital Advisory team like StackSource to help with the process.

 Commercial mortgage rates change all the time because they're affected by several factors such as:

-• The current economic outlook, which affects consumer confidence (how much people plan to spending and invest).
+• The current economic outlook, which affects consumer confidence (how much people plan to spend and invest).
 This also determines if banks need more liquidity.

 • Federal interest rate changes often affect commercial mortgage rates closely after rising or falling since commercial loans can impact businesses' ability to participate in the local economy and create jobs at home.